phax/ph-web/README.md

 Note: prior to v9.3.0 the Maven groupId was `com.helger`.

 # News and noteworthy

+v11.0.0 - work in progress
+* Requires Java 17 as the minimum version
+* Updated to ph-commons 12.0.0
+* Submodule `ph-http` was moved to `ph-commons`

 v10.5.1 - 2025-08-12
 * Added new classes `HttpForwardedHeaderHop` and `HttpForwardedHeaderParser` to deal with RFC 7239 HTTP header `Forwarded`